 The premedical studies program at Purchase College provides each student with the basic courses needed to prepare for professional schools in medicine, dentistry, veterinary medicine, and other allied health careers.
 The program’s focus is on the preparation for success in the appropriate entrance examinations, and the application to and acceptance by the professional school.
 Although premedical students need not major in the sciences, many do and have found such programs as biology and chemistry to be a successful route.

 Postbaccalaureate Premedical Studies

 In addition to its undergraduate program, the School of Natural and Social Sciences welcomes students who already hold a bachelor’s degree in another discipline and who wish to complete their science preparation for medical or other professional schools.
 The postbaccalaureate premedical studies program offers these students the academic coursework needed to prepare for professional exams and applications, internship or research opportunities, and advising through the Premedical Advisory Committee.

 Basic Science Courses

-All premedical studies students must complete Introductory Statistics and one year each of General Biology with labs, General Chemistry with labs, Organic Chemistry with labs, and Introductory Physics with labs.
-Some schools or professions may require additional courses, such as Biochemistry, Calculus, or Microbiology.
+All premedical studies students must complete Introductory Statistics, Introduction to Psychology, Introduction to Sociology, General Biology I and II with labs, General Chemistry I and II with labs, Organic Chemistry I and II with labs, Introductory Physics I and II with labs, and Biochemistry with lab.
+Some schools or professions may require additional courses, such as Calculus, Microbiology, or Genetics.
 Students are encouraged to survey the requirements of schools where they plan to apply to ensure that all requirements and most (if not all) recommended courses are included in their academic plan.
 In some cases, students interested in allied health careers may substitute certain other prerequisite courses at the discretion of the Premedical Advisory Committee.

 Advanced Science Courses